clark-neil949/Azure-Network-with-ELK-Stack-Server/README.md

 ![Metricbeat screen](https://github.com/clark-neil949/Azure-Network-with-ELK-Stack-Server/blob/master/Images/Metricbeat.png)

 _Answer the following questions to fill in the blanks:_
 - Which file is the playbook?
-Where do you copy it? _The yaml(.yml) file is the playbook.
-You copy it onto the host VM._
+Where do you copy it? _The filebeat yaml(.yml) file is the playbook.
+You copy it to /etc/filebeat/filebeat.yml_
 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on? _You must update the hosts file.
-In the heading of the yaml file next to host, specifify which machine you want to perform the install using the category you listed the machine on in the hosts file._
+In the heading of the yaml file next to host, specifify which machine you want to perform the install using the category you listed the machine on in the hosts file.
+The ELK Stack must be installed on the ELK VM, Ansible must be installed on the JumpBox, and filebeat and metricbeat must be installed on the web server VMs._
-- Which URL do you navigate to in order to check that the ELK server is running? _http://40.76.11.186:5601_
+- Which URL do you navigate to in order to check that the ELK server is running? _http://[elk ip adress]:5601/app/kibana_

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._